h313/spet/README.md

 licensed under the GPLv3.

 ## Language Definition
 The interpreter reads the playlist from the top down.
 Various attributes of the song, sorted in terms of importance, defines the behaviours of the songs.
 The data land is a list of 40000 bytes, which can be navigated through with a pointer.
-From top down, the songs evaluate to:
+From most important to least important, the songs evaluate to:

 ### Print Character
 Any song from RADWIMPS' album `Your Name.` prints the character at the pointer location.